A Beginner's Guide to Buying Bar Stools

-The bar dimension is one of the most important factors to consider when shopping for a bar stool.
-Depending on your counter or table's height, your stool shall be the right height to let your legs be tucked under the table, giving you a comfortable and ergonomic fit.
+The bar's dimension is one of the most important factors to consider when shopping for a bar stool.
+Depending on your counter or table's height, your stool should be the right height to let your legs be tucked under the table, giving you a comfortable and ergonomic fit.

-You may select from standard bar stools and counter height bar stools which are lower.
+You may select from standard bar stools or counter-height bar stools, which are lower.
 Some stools can fit regular dining tables.
-To determine what bar stool height is perfect for your table's height, ready your tape measure and start measuring your space.
+To determine what bar stool height is perfect for your table's height, get your tape measure ready and start measuring your space.

-Generally, standard kitchen bars require 29-32 inches of a bar-height seat from the floor.
-We use these stools for 41 to 43-inch worktops.
-The lower counter bar goes for a 23 to a 28-inch seat that compliments a countertop that is 35 to 37-inch tall.
+Generally, standard kitchen bars require 29–32 inches of bar-height seating from the floor.
+We use these stools for 41- to 43-inch worktops.
+The lower counter bar has a 23- to 28-inch seat that complements a countertop that is 35 to 37 inches tall.
 If you're looking for a more versatile solution, go for an adjustable bar stool.

 Note: When choosing your bar stool's height, consider the legroom to make sure you can freely move or adjust your feet when sitting.

 - Measure the counter’s height from the top to the floor, then subtract 12 inches to give you enough legroom.

 - Include armrest measurements and the space between the stool and counter.

 This depends on how spacious your counter or island is and how many stools are needed.
 To ensure your comfort, we recommend leaving at least 6 inches (15 cm) between each end of the stools.
 Measure twice to be sure!
 If you have to position your bar stools against the wall, allow enough space between your backrest and the wall so you can comfortably move and walk around without restrictions.